franciskun13/chat-app/README.md

-Simple Real Time Application written in Ruby on Rails
+Simple Real Chat Time Application written in Ruby on Rails